Do you set New Year’s resolutions?

 I don’t know if you’ve noticed, but we rely a whole lot on technology these days.
 Microwaves to cook for us, if we need eggs, we head to the nearest grocery store, and Amazon delivers our diapers to our front door.
 Heaven forbid that we ever have to figure out ways to survive without so much technology.

 Becoming more self-reliant is not only smart, but potentially life-saving.
-Do something this year to be more self-reliant.
+Set a New Year’s Resolution this year to be more self-reliant.
 Get those chickens you’ve been thinking about.
 Learn how to can or turn wheat into flour.
 Going back to the old ways of doing things just might prove beneficial.

 23. Make a difference in someone’s life.